-Green beans, dal, grated coconut and the minimum amount of oil makes this common Tamil dish, fansi poriyal, simple, light and healthy.
+Green beans, grated coconut and the tiniest amount of oil makes this common Tamil dish, fansi poriyal, simple, light and healthy.

 The flavouring of the oil with spices, tempering, is a very common South Indian technique.
 This flavoured oil is either used to cook the dish, or added after it is cooked, as in tarka dal.